 Amy discovered Muttville when her rescue dog / furry soulmate, Scooter, was 7 years old.
 Muttville’s mission spoke to her when she realized that senior dogs, just like the amazing Scooter, were being overlooked in shelters and needed a strong advocate to provide a path to their “new beginnings”.

 Amy is the Director of Tax at Tao Capital Partners.
 She is a CPA who received her MS and BS in Accounting from Michigan State University.

 Kevin Nishioka, Assistant Treasurer

-Kevin Nishioka has served on the Muttville board since the Fall of 2012 and serves as treasurer.
+Kevin Nishioka has served on the Muttville board since the Fall of 2012.

 In 2010, he and his husband Ben adopted Henry, a lovable miniature Schnauzer mix.

 He is the Vice President, Tax at Alexander & Baldwin, Inc. and was previously an asset management tax partner in the San Francisco office of PricewaterhouseCoopers LLP.
 Kevin is a graduate of CSU, Sacramento and is a CPA.

 Kate Wheble has been a Muttville volunteer since 2012 and joined the board in 2016.
 In 2013, she and her partner Mauri adopted Bob, a Muttville pup.